Register to Vote

 - Consider Eagle County your sole legal place of residence for voting purposes, motor vehicle registration, and income tax purposes and;

 - Not claim the right to vote in any other state

-Make Changes to Your Voter RegistrationTo change any of the information on your voter record, the Voter Registration Form is used.
-Select one of the following links for the Colorado Voter Registration Application:
+Make Changes to Your Voter RegistrationTo change any of the information on your voter record, the Voter Registration Change Form is used.
+Select one of the following links for the Colorado Voter Registration Change Form: